Things to do in Iceland in July

 You can take the classic golden circle tour with the main stops like Thingvellir national park, geothermal erupting hot spring Geysir or Geyser and the famous waterfall, Gullfoss waterfall.

 Then you can take other tour that have more included like Kerid crater, Fontana spa, snowmobiling, ice cave on Langjokull glacier, visit some farms, go horseback riding or soak in Secret Lagoon.

 There is also a geothermal bakery next to Fontana spa.

-Reykjavik Outventure has created the perfect Golden Circle tour with a lot of inclusions like a dairy farm where you get to taste home-made food and meet one of the farmers.
+Reykjavik Outventure has created the perfect private Golden Circle tour tour with a lot of inclusions like a dairy farm where you get to taste home-made food and meet one of the farmers.
 They have also included the volcanic crater name Kerid.
 And of course, you stop at all the main sights like Thingvellir national park, Geysir and Gullfoss.
 Then after the tour you get to soak in Secret lagoon which is a natural hot spring.

 16. South Coast tour

 The South Coast is 2nd most popular tour.
 This is the home of glaciers in Iceland and volcanoes.
 You get to drive past the volcano that erupted in 2010, Eyjafjallajokull glacier/volcano.
 On the classic tour tou visit Seljalandsfoss waterfall, Skogafoss waterfall and Reynisfjara beach or the Black Sand Beach.